Enough

 He shrugged.
 “That’s just the way she is. “

-I said,“Weird, ‘cause you and your mother are from PA, and I’ve never heard you talk to your mother like that.
+I said, “Weird, ‘cause you and your mother are Northerners, and I’ve never heard you talk to your mother like that.
 I’ve never heard you talk to anyone like that.”

 Yes, Northerners can be direct.
 I’m from the Upper South, so I’m not unfamiliar with the concept.
-But this wasn't precision I was hearing, it was arrogance bordering on contempt.
+But what I was hearing was arrogance and contention.

-He then admitted I was not the first to bring it up.
+He then admitted I was not the first woman in his life to bring it up.

 That’s when I knew we were in for a loooong, bumpy ride.

-One called him a liar for not paying 100% tuition to a prestigious university, as if divorce had not torched the family finances.
-Never mind that he fully intended to cover it all.
-Never mind that he (now “we”) still covers the majority of that bill.
+His son called him a liar for not paying 100% tuition to a prestigious university, as if his parents' divorce had not torched the family finances.

-But when entitlement trumps empathy, any shortcoming (even those not of his own doing) somehow becomes betrayal, and love becomes transactional.
+But when entitlement trumps empathy, love becomes transactional.

-There's a special kind of arrogance that lets you rewrite history with the confidence of someone who’s never had to handle anything but their own opinion.
+There's a special kind of arrogance that lets you rewrite history with the confidence of someone who’s never had to deal with more than their own opinion.

 And let me just… pause here for a moment, because this still gets me.